bplmaps/lmec-main-site/content/articles/the-spirit-of-radio.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:m039nv56g/full/1200,/0/default.jpg" caption="Walter Eckhard, _Philips Radio_ \[ca. 1935\].">}}

 It makes sense that maps and radios go hand-in-hand: the invention of radio was, of course, all about going distances and crossing borders.
-Public radio first entered the public consciousness in 1920, after wartime restrictions on radio broadcasting were lifted at the end of World War I, and by 1922, a broadcasting boom swept the globe.
+Public radio first entered public consciousness in 1920, after wartime restrictions on radio broadcasting were lifted at the end of World War I, and by 1922, a broadcasting boom swept the globe.
 Radio was not only used for news and weather, but offered expanded programming and entertainment. ([Listen to this recording from the British Library](https://www.bl.uk/collection-items/nellie-melba-singing-home-sweet-home) to hear what is considered one of the pioneering entertainment radio broadcasts, the “[voice around the world](https://earlyradiohistory.us/1920vox.htm)”: Singer Nellie Melba’s June 15, 1920 concert transmitted from Chelmsford, England, across European cities.)

 In the [December 16, 1922 issue of _The Country Gentlemen_](https://babel.hathitrust.org/cgi/pt?id=osu.32435057764870&view=1up&seq=925&skin=2021), an agricultural and rural magazine, John R. McMahon writes: _"The radiophone is a marvel.
 After the automobile, it is to become the foremost agency of civilization.
 Anybody who feels discouraged about things in general should clamp on a pair of ear phones and tune up.”_